dgutov/diff-hl/README.md

 * Out of modes providing similar functionality, `highlight-changes-mode` is the closest I could find.
-Angry Fruit Salad aside, it may be fine for writing prose, but think it's pretty much useless for version-controlled files.
+Angry Fruit Salad aside, it may be fine for writing prose, but I think it's pretty much useless for version-controlled files.